 - What am I going to say to my parents/kids/spouse?

 It may seem that the Personal Narrative is not your friend, and actually, it is not.
 Because it deprives you of the Moment.
 You do not appreciate the Now for what it is but for what you look like from the outside, often not even being aware of it.
-If any decision leaves you with a pinch in the guts, most likely you did not act from your Limbic system being present in the Moment but from a preset instruction toolkit bypassing the Moment.
+If any decision leaves you with a pinch in the guts, most likely you did not act from your Limbic system being present in the Moment but from preset instructions bypassing the Moment.

 The Ego is a powerful opponent.

-The good news is that the Personal Narrative can be reconstructed because Beliefs are just that, beliefs.
+The good news is that the Personal Narrative can be reconstructed because beliefs are just that, beliefs.
 The same way you have been convinced that Santa Claus existed and later on that he did not exist, you can be made to believe that money is a good thing, or that you deserve happiness, etc.

 When Self-Help authors offer to identify, suppress, change your Beliefs (often called the Negative Beliefs or the Limiting Beliefs) this is what they are talking about.

-The idea is to kill the primal Personal Narrative we involuntarily inherited and either replace it with a more useful one or suppress the need for such thing and learn to live Life in the Now.
+The idea is to kill the primal Personal Narrative we involuntarily inherited and either replace it with a more useful one or suppress the need for such a thing and learn to live Life in the Now.

 The Ego is not your Amigo.